Experimental Comparison of Bohm-like Theories with Different Ontologies: Bohmian theory

+The situation is more drastic for $p$-Bohm theory, especially in the case of a classically free particle that we consider here.
+Momentum is the primary ontological variable, the proper arena of dynamics is clearly the space associated with momentum, and for a free particle the momentum of the Bohmian particle does not change.
+The non-primary variable of particle position does not even seem to arise, and in this theory one can even wonder whether or not the question of what each particle is doing in configuration space is meaningful.
+Thus in both the $x$-Bohm and $p$-Bohm theories the significance of phase-space is unclear without proper treatment of the non-primary variables.

-For a Bohm-like theory with a given primary ontological variable, Holland~\cite{Holland_book,Holland1993} suggested a strategy for identifying the values of variables other than the primary ontological variable.
+In his consideration of the status of variables in Bohmian theories, Holland~\cite{Holland_book,Holland1993} suggested a strategy for identifying the values of variables other than the primary ontological variable, thus allowing in general for a visualization of the underlying dynamics in phase space.
 For one-dimensional systems and in our notation, if we consider a ``$\xi$-Bohm theory,'' where here $\xi$ is an eigenvalue of a Hermitian operator $\hat \xi$ that we take to have continuous eigenvalues, the value $\omega$ of a continuous variable associated with a Hermitian operator $\hat \omega$ is taken to be

 at time $t$, if the ket is $\left|\psi(t)\right\rangle $ and the primary ontological variable has value $\xi$.
 Holland did not take this suggestion to be at the level of a new postulate, and even considered other approaches for some physical systems.
 Nonetheless, the proposal has the physically comforting feature that the average of the values granted to a variable $\omega$ over an ensemble of Bohmian particles described by a $\xi$-Bohm theory does agree with the expectation value of the operator associated with that variable in the ket describing the ensemble,